 'Leigh Day is a champion of the vulnerable and the threatened'

-In 2011 the firm appointed its first Managing Partner, Frances Swaine.
-Frances will retire in March 2021, when Chris Benson will become the firm’s managing partner.
+In 2011 the firm appointed its first managing partner, Frances Swaine.
+Frances retired in March 2021, and was succeeded in the role by Chris Benson.

 Under Fran’s leadership the firm has grown exponentially in London and has set up of its Manchester office in 2014, currently around one quarter of the firm’s staff are based in the North West.